Grafting: Herbaceous grafting

 Grafting is often done for non-woody and vegetable plants (tomato, cucumber, eggplant and watermelon).
 Tomato grafting is very popular in Asia and Europe, and is gaining popularity in the United States.
 The main advantage of grafting is for disease-resistant rootstocks.
 Researchers in Japan developed automated processes using grafting robots as early as 1987.
 Plastic tubing can be used to prevent desiccation and support the healing at the graft/scion interface.

 History, society and culture

 Fertile Crescent

 As humans began to domesticate plants and animals, horticultural techniques that could reliably propagate the desired qualities of long-lived woody plants needed to be developed.
 Although grafting is not specifically mentioned in the Hebrew Bible, it is claimed that ancient Biblical text hints at the practice of grafting.
-For example, Leviticus 19:19, which dates to around 1400 BCE, states "[the Hebrew people] shalt not sow their field with mingled seed..."
-(King James Bible).
+For example, Leviticus 19:19 states "[the Hebrew people] shalt not sow their field with mingled seed" (King James Bible).
 Some scholars believe the phrase mingled seeds includes grafting, although this interpretation remains contentious among scholars.